NotEricanu/HeatShop/README.md

 How can your Item Shop be picked?
 Open an issue on this repo and i will pick one or post it in #suggestions on out Discord server.
 (Credits to Eon/Rio for this README.md, because i was too lazy to do it my self)

-Create an issue on this github repo with your itemshop.json for me to pick your item shop.
+Create an issue on this github repo with your itemshop.json or just send it in our #suggetions in the Discord server for me to pick your item shop.